Weald: Culture

 The Weald has been associated with many writers, particularly in the 19th and early 20th centuries.
 These include Vita Sackville-West (1892–1962), Sir Arthur Conan Doyle (1859-1930) and Rudyard Kipling (1865–1936).
 The setting for A.A.
 Milne's Winnie-the-Pooh stories was inspired by Ashdown Forest, near Milne's country home at Hartfield.
 John Evelyn (1620–1706), whose family estate was Wotton House on the River Tillingbourne near Dorking, Surrey, was an essayist, diarist, and early author of botany, gardening and geography.
 The second half of E. M. Forster's A Room with a View takes place at the protagonist's family home, "Windy Corner", in the Weald.

 Sir Winston Churchill, British statesman and a prolific writer himself, did much of his writing at his country house, Chartwell, near Westerham, which has extensive views over the Weald.
 The view from the house was of crucial importance to Churchill; he once remarked, "I bought Chartwell for that view."

-In the early 21st century, Tunbridge Wells Borough Council promoted "Seven Wonders of the Weald":